SDC-NightWing/FreshThreadz-Ratings-Reviews/README.md

 ### Scaling

-To counteract this high latency another AWS EC2 host server was created as well as an EC2 instance to run Enginx Nginx Load Balancer.
+To counteract this high latency another AWS EC2 host server was created as well as an EC2 instance to run Nginx Load Balancer.
 A simple round robin method was taken for dictating which server a request would go to.
 This resulted in faster query times, but a striking numbert of errors began occuring halfway thorugh testing.

 ## Step 3: Optimization